-- 5.1 Each academic year will consist of Two semesters. - 5.2 The normal and maximum permissible number of semesters for each programme is 4 and 8 semesters respectively. - 5.3 The duration of the programme as given in Table 5 shall be followed as per the regulations published by Anna University from time to time.
+- 5.1 Each academic year will consist of Two semesters. - 5.2 The normal and maximum permissible number of semesters for each programme is as given in Table 6.

-Table 5 - Duration of the Programme
+Table 6 - Duration of the Programme

-Category Number of Semesters
+Catagony Number of Semesters

-Calegory Normal Maximum Permissible
+Category Normal Maximum Permissible

 Regular 4 8